Relkayam/Beginners-Book-O-WDS-Design/_sources/Optimization_of_branch_networks.md

 ## 3. Mathematical Formulation

-To understand how optimization works, we must first define the mathematical notation used in the models.
+To understand how optimization works, I must first define the mathematical notation used in the models.

 | Notation | Description |
 | :--- | :--- |